 - Except for sake that is aged well by professionals, sake is best consumed within a few months of purchase and within a few days of opening the bottle.
 Please refer to our sake storage tips for details.

 Ready to make your purchase?
-Buy sake with us at Takara Sake today.
+Buy sake with us at Takara Sake USA today.